NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Hierarchical NASRec Space for Recommender Systems

-\item \textbf{Self-Attention (Attn) layer.} We use attention~\cite{vaswani2017attention} mechanism in vision and natural language processing to learn the weighting of different sparse inputs and better exploit their interaction in recommendation systems.
-Specifically, self-attention is applied on a given sparse input $X_{s} \in \mathbb{R}^{B\times N_s \times dim_{s}}$.
-Self-attention uses identical queries, keys, and values to interact different sparse inputs as follows: $Attn(X_c)= softmax (\frac{X_c X_c^T}{\sqrt{dim_{s}}}X_c)$. \end{itemize}
+\item \textbf{Attention (Attn) layer.} Attention layer is a sparse building operator that utilizes Multi-Head Attention (MHA) mechanism to learn the weighting of sparse inputs and better exploit their interaction in recommendation systems.
+Here, We apply Transformer Encoder on a given sparse input $X_{s} \in \mathbb{R}^{B\times N_s \times dim_{s}}$, with identical queries, keys, and values. \end{itemize}

 We observe that the aforementioned set of building operators provide opportunities for the sparse inputs to transform into the ``dense branch''.
 Yet, these operators do not permit a transformation of dense inputs towards the ``sparse branch''.
-To address this limitation, we allow dense outputs to optionally merge into the ``sparse branch'' and design a new module \textbf{Project-Concatenate} to optionally interact dense and sparse outputs.
-Specifically, Project-Concatenate first projects the dense output to match the sparse dimension (i.e., embedding dimension) and concatenates it with sparse outputs.
-As Project-Concatenate module is a new way to interact outputs, it enhances data modality to the NASRec search space with more heterogeneous architecture choices.
+To address this limitation, we introduce "\textbf{dense-sparse merger}" allow dense/sparse outputs to optionally merge into the ``sparse/dense branch''.
+Dense-sparse merger contains two major components. \begin{itemize}[noitemsep,leftmargin=*] \item "Dense-to-sparse" merger.
+This merger first projects the dense outputs $X_{d}$ using a FC layer, then uses a reshape layer to reshape the projection into a 3D sparse tensor.
+The reshaped 3D tensor is merged into the sparse output via concatenation. \item "Sparse-to-dense" merger.
+This merger employs a Factorization Machine (FM)~\cite{guo2017deepfm} to convert the sparse output into a dense representation, then add the dense representation to dense output. \end{itemize}

-Beyond the rich choices of building operators, each choice block can also receive inputs from any preceding choice blocks, and raw input features.
+Beyond the rich choices of building operators and mergers, each choice block can also receive inputs from any preceding choice blocks, and raw input features.
 This involves an exploration of any connectivity among choice blocks and raw inputs, extending the wiring heterogeneity for search.
-Next, we introduce the search components in NASRec and provide two search spaces that we use in experiments.